Founder and Chair

 Favorite book: Homegoing by Yaa Gyasi

-Stephanie Cho is the executive director of Asian Americans Advancing Justice–Atlanta, which advocates for the civil and human rights of Asian Americans in Georgia and the Southeast.
-Bringing more than 20 years of experience in labor and community organizing, strategy planning, and fundraising at the local and national levels, Cho was previously the Los Angeles director of the Restaurant Opportunities Center, where she worked to raise industry standards and wages for LA’s restaurant workers.
-She has been a community organizer, program director for LGBTQ youth programming, director of training for a national fellowship program, labor organizer, and organizational consultant.
+Formerly the executive director of Asian Americans Advancing Justice–Atlanta, Stephanie Cho will be heading up Democracy Lab South, a new initiative from AAAJA, the organization which advocates for the civil and human rights of Asian Americans in Georgia and the Southeast.
+Her new project will focus on environmental justice work in Atlanta and AAPI political power building in a few other southern states.
+Bringing more than 20 years of experience in labor and community organizing, strategic planning, and fundraising at the local and national levels, Cho was previously the Los Angeles director of the Restaurant Opportunities Center, where she worked to raise industry standards and wages for LA’s restaurant workers.
+She has been a community organizer, program director for LGBTQ+ youth programming, director of training for a national fellowship program, labor organizer, and organizational consultant.

 Education: Portland State University

 Toughest challenge: Being on my own at 17